foldda/charian/README.md

 <!-- PROJECT LOGO -->
 <img src="Charian-logo-orange-h128.png" align="right" height="128">

-> *Being able to be "stored in a unified formatted string" using Charian, arbitrarily complex structured data can be easily transported with non-proprietary, generic tools and methods, and be exchanged freely between independent programs.*
+> *Charian allows "stored" arbitrarily complex structured data in a unified formatted string, so it can be easily transported with generic, non-proprietary tools and methods, and be freely exchanged between independent programs.*

 <!-- TABLE OF CONTENTS -->
 <p font='bold'>